rcrupiISP/SyntheticCorrelationVAE/README.md

 ## Data Source

-The example in the notebook utilizes freely available data on Italian default rates sourced from [Banco d'Italia](https://infostat.bancaditalia.it/).
+The example in the notebook utilizes freely available data on Italian default rates sourced from [Banca d'Italia](https://infostat.bancaditalia.it/).
 However, the methodology is adaptable for various financial datasets.
 The list of the 44 indexes employed are listed in the file **DATASTREAM_ IT_EU_US_EMERGING.txt**.

 ## Key Features